dorumrr/de1984/FIREWALL.md

 - Apps without rules: Blocked on all networks
 - Apps with explicit "allow" rule: Allowed on all networks
 - Apps with explicit "block" rule: Blocked on all networks
-- Screen-off rule: If enabled and screen is off, app is blocked on all networks

 **Allow All mode:**
 - Apps without rules: Allowed on all networks
 - Apps with explicit "allow" rule: Allowed on all networks
 - Apps with explicit "block" rule: Blocked on all networks
-- Screen-off rule: If enabled and screen is off, app is blocked on all networks

 **Network changes:**